 - Register a company

-A foreigner can register a company (WFOE – Wholly Foreign Owned Enterprise) in China.
+A foreigner can register a company (WFOE – Wholly Foreign-Owned Enterprise) in China.
 This is not the recommended approach as it is an expensive and lengthy process, at least 6 months.
 After setting up the company, you will have a business license to create an account.
-But it’s a big investment, and it’s really worth it if you plan to hire people in China.
+But it is a big investment, and it is really worth it if you plan to hire people in China.

 - A third-party business

-With a third-party business license you can “borrow” a business license from another Chinese entity, which each can register 5 WeChat accounts, it will create an account for a management fee of approximately $500 a year.
+With a third-party business license, you can “borrow” a business license from another Chinese entity.
+With each, you can register 5 WeChat accounts.
+You will create an account for a management fee of approximately $500 a year.
 However, the account will remain linked to the Chinese legal entity: you can choose the name, logo, and description of your account, but the company’s legal name will still appear.

 - The Tencent process

 Go through a special Tencent process that allows you to create a WeChat account visible from China.
 Tencent charges a verification fee of $99 USD, but it is a procedure that depends on case-by-case and not overused.
-It, however, has the great advantage of enabling you to create an account entirely controller by your overseas structure.
-This process removes the risk of temporarily relying on a third party structure which has control over your followers.
+However, it has the great advantage of enabling you to create an account entirely control by your overseas structure.
+This process removes the risk of temporarily relying on a third-party structure that has control over your followers.

 Limits when you do not have a Chinese business license

-In the case you create an International accounts visible from Mainland China using the option listed before you can in incur in some limitation in fact only certain countries or regions outside Mainland China can apply for them such as Australia, Cambodia, Canada, Finland, France, Germany, Hong Kong, Indonesia, Italy, Japan, Korea, Macau, Malaysia, Netherlands, New Zealand, Philippines, Russia, Singapore, Taiwan, Thailand, United Arab Emirates, United Kingdom, United States, Vietnam.
+In this case, you create an International account visible from Mainland China.
+You can use the option listed before with some limitations.
+Indeed, only certain countries or regions outside Mainland China can apply for them such as Australia, Cambodia, Canada, Finland, France, Germany, Hong Kong, Indonesia, Italy, Japan, Korea, Macau, Malaysia, Netherlands, New Zealand, Philippines, Russia, Singapore, Taiwan, Thailand, United Arab Emirates, United Kingdom, United States, Vietnam.

-Another limit that you can create just a service account but not the subscription one.
-Moreover, some of the advanced API functions of these accounts are not enabled, in particular, all the CRM/content API endpoints.
+Another limit you will face is that you can only create a service account and not a subscription account.
+Moreover, some of the advanced API functions of these accounts are not enabled.
+In particular, all the CRM/content API endpoints are disabled.
 There is the possibility to extend this API access, in order to get the same functions as a local account, but this requires an extra application with Tencent.
-For what concern WeChat application you can find a restriction on WeChat ads and WeChat payment.
+For what concerns the WeChat application you can find a restriction on WeChat ads and WeChat payment.

-The ads application goes through a special process and might be restricted depending on your industry, for instance for finance companies or industries who can’t export to China.
+The ads application goes through a special process and might be restricted depending on your industry.
+For instance for finance companies or industries that cannot export to China.
 Instead, the WeChat payment application can be a long and complex process.
-You can, however, sidetrack this process by opening a WeChat Cross-border Payment account with Tencent partner such as NihaoPay.
+You can, however, sidetrack this process by opening a WeChat Cross-border Payment account with a Tencent partner such as NihaoPay.

 - WeChat moments

-The most common way of acquiring new followers on WeChat is through WeChat Moments, the WeChat equivalent of the Facebook timeline.
+The most common way of acquiring new followers on WeChat is through WeChat Moments, the WeChat equivalent of Instagram stories.
 Upon clicking on your article, users can access your account page by clicking the name of your account at the top of the article.